NeoFeudalist/neofeudalist.github.io/functional-proofs.md

 By contrast, we precisely stated our problem, and then used the power of reasoning to essentially calculate a correct program.
 We don't have to write any unit tests for this program, as we've derived each bit of code by logical steps.
 Our Blackjack program is "correct by construction".

+Finally, I know that for this specific example, you probably could come up with the algorithm by just pondering for a few minutes, and it will probably be correct. *Probably.* But you can also apply this type of reasoning to many other problems, even those that may be hard to come up with your own.
+Stay tuned!

 ## Bonus: Proof of correctness of `distribute_aces`
 **Theorem:** `distribute_aces` fulfills the property specified above, that, for a pair `(aces1, aces11)` returned by `distribute_aces`, it is true that `sum_hand_value(nonAceValue, aces1, aces11) <= 21`, and there must not be another pair `(other_aces1, other_aces11)` that may be returned by `distribute_aces` such that: